 asking what he should do to qualify merely as a disciple of Jesus, he wanted to

-know what honorable behavior will secure him eternal blessings/life
+know what honourable behaviour will secure him eternal blessings/life

 now gives an answer that will lead the young man to “life”. “…if you